bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

-  However, if the first character of the argument on any of these options is a colon ':', then the remainder of the argument is processed as a comma-delimited list of loci.For example, -i :rs512331,rs1221.
+  However, if the first character of the argument on any of these options is a colon ':', then the remainder of the argument is processed as a comma-delimited list of loci.
+For example, -i :rs512331,rs1221.
 This method is sometimes convenient when running TagZilla iteratively from the command-line.